Rapid-Design-of-Systems-Laboratory/beluga/docs/source/problemsetup.rst

 Optimal Control
 ---------------

-In optimal control theory, we wish to solve a problem of the form
+In optimal control theory, we wish to solve problems of the form

 .. math::
     \begin{aligned}